State of the Art

 Review: The life experiences of vocalist Dee Daniels have taken her literally far and wide, from her early childhood in Seattle to five years spent in the Netherlands back in the mid ’80s.
 Coming from a gospel background, the Oakland native now resides in Vancouver and can add to her resume the distinction of being the first vocalist to appear on the Criss Cross imprimatur.
 State of the Art, in its selection of a dozen choice standards, speaks volumes to the talents of Daniels and begs the question as to why it’s taken so long for her to make this definitive statement.
 Clearly, she sounds confident and poised and producer Gerry Teekens can be proud of the results.
 Pianist Cyrus Chestnut and his trio can take some credit too for creating the perfect setting, along with Eric Alexander, who sits in on a few numbers too.
 It’s telling that on “Cherokee,” a number that usually sports a breakneck tempo to test the tenacity of its explorers; Daniels opts for a ballad statement.

-3 5 by Earshot Jazz Review out of
+3 5 by out of Earshot Jazz Review

 Review: A recording of standards by vocalist Dee Daniels, State of the Art on Criss Cross Jazz is not neophyte music bending the boundaries of genre but rather a solid statement of mature personal artistry.
 The great thing about Daniels is her sound – unique, dark and warm – and it fills every track.
 Her tone emanates from deep within her torso, her heart to be exact.
 Her voice is so enchanting that the words she sings almost don’t matter.
 Almost, but she does respect the lyric.
 Her inflections don’t ignore the songwriter’s words – they add color, spirit and soul.
 Daniels embodies the music, the sound becomes flesh.
 Because the repertoire of standards is so familiar, listeners are free to marvel at the evergreen youthfulness and world wise breadth of Daniels’ life experience in her interpretation.
 She was belting jazz from the Seattle Opera House stage way back in 1974, circling the globe on her talent as she grew.

-4 5 by Dusty Groove out of
+4 5 by out of Dusty Groove

 The Jazz Chill Corner